Nalen98/GhidraEmu/README.md

 <p align="center"><img src="./images/logo.png" width="300" height="300">

 <br></br>
 This experimental Ghidra plugin allows you to easily deal with native pcode emulation.
-No scripts anymore, just use it from Ghidra.
-It can be useful for working with a variety of exotic processors, support for which is not implemented in common emulators.
+No scripts are needed anymore, just use it directly from Ghidra.
+It can be particularly useful for working with a variety of exotic processors that are not supported by common emulators.

-If the processor/vm supported by Ghidra for reverse engineering — it can be emulated!
-Example, eBPF instructions emulation below:
+If the processor/vm is supported by Ghidra for reverse engineering, it can be emulated!
+For example, eBPF instructions emulation is demonstrated below:

 ![GhidraEmu](./images/emuExample.gif)

 ## What can it do

- In fact, the plugin is an extended wrapper around the classes inside the package `ghidra.app.emulator`.
+ In essence, the plugin is an extended wrapper around the classes inside the `ghidra.app.emulator` package.
 Here is what has been implemented:

-  * Works with all architectures that Ghidra supports, so you can add exotic processors and emulate the such programs
+  * Works with all architectures that Ghidra supports, so you can add exotic processors and emulate them
   * CPU context, stack, and heap emulation
-  * Applying patched bytes through Ghidra GUI to influence the course of emulation
+  * Applying patched bytes through Ghidra GUI to change the course of emulation
-  * Breakpoints to control emulation process
+  * Breakpoints to control the emulation process
-  * Displaying of changed bytes during emulation in Ghidra's ByteViewer
+  * Displaying changed bytes during emulation in the ByteViewer
-  * Hook some libc functions (but it is still poor)
+  * Hooking some libc functions (although this is still poor)

-Although PCode emulation ideally implies the unification, most processors need their own approach, so feel free to contact the issue if you encounter errors.
-I would really like to test all of procs, but it's hardly possible.
+Although PCode emulation ideally implies unification, most processors need their own approach.
+Feel free to report any issues you encounter.
+I would really like to test all of processors, but it's hardly possible.

 ## What it can't

 * Step inside external library functions (EmulatorHelper restrictions)
 * Syscall emulation

 ## All plugin windows in one set

 ![GhidraEmu](./images/Finished.png)

 # Features

 ### Menu window

-Contains all plugin's windows - Stack view, Registers, Breakpoints view, and Main window.
+Contains all plugin windows: Stack view, Registers, Breakpoints view, and Main Window.

   ![GhidraEmu menu](./images/menu.png)

 ### Popup window

-Contains hotkeys for setting start and end addresses of emulation, breakpoints and applying changed bytes to emulator.
+Contains hotkeys for setting the start and end of emulation, breakpoints, and applying changed bytes to the emulator state.

  <img src="/images/PopupMenu.png" width="400" height="370" />

  #### Registers view

 Change registers as you want.
-Setting as link register (green arrow) will help emulator let it know which register contains return address.
-Plugin knows how it goes via stack, lr register, AARCH64 and mips registers.
-If you have an exotic one, select link register and press the button.
+Setting the link register (green arrow) will help the emulator understand which register contains the return address.
+The plugin knows how it works via the stack, lr register, AARCH64, and MIPS registers.
+If you have an exotic one, select the link register and press the button.

  <img src="/images/Registers.gif"/>

 #### Stack view

-When you open your program in Сode browser GhidraEmu will map stack space automatically.
-Stack pointer will be set at the middle of stack range.
-It was done to allow you to set values at top or bottom stack frames.
-Set your values as you want.
-Scroll it if you get some freezes on updating or resetting.
+When you open your program in the СodeBrowser GhidraEmu will map the stack space automatically.
+The stack pointer will be set in the middle of the stack range.
+This allows you to set values at the top or bottom of stack frames.
+Scroll it if you experience freezes on updating or resetting.
 During the emulation process, if the program needs more space for the stack, the plugin will allocate it automatically.

  <img src="/images/Stack.gif" width="320" height="250"/>